-The Consumer Financial Protection Bureau said Wednesday that it was seeking comment on a so-called "safe student account scorecard" that colleges could use to see how banks structure the fees, features and "sales tactics" of financial products to students before forming a partnership.
+The Consumer Financial Protection Bureau said Wednesday that it was seeking comment on a "safe student account scorecard" that colleges could use to see how banks structure the fees, features and "sales tactics" of financial products to students before forming a partnership.

-The scorecard is a part of a larger effort by the CFPB to make the bidding process between schools and banks more transparent since products like debit cards, prepaid cards and mobile banking are not required to be publicized.
+The scorecard is a part of a larger effort by the CFPB to make the bidding process between schools and banks more transparent, since products like debit cards, prepaid cards and mobile banking are not required to be publicized.
 Campus credit cards were covered by a law enacted in 2009, but other card products were not.

 "So in the past five years, more institutions have turned to marketing these cards instead of credit cards.
-In fact, 40% of college students now attend schools that have agreements to provide debit or prepaid cards to their students," said CFPB Director Richard Cordray, during a conference call with reporters Wednesday.
+In fact, 40% of college students now attend schools that have agreements to provide debit or prepaid cards to their students," CFPB Director Richard Cordray said during a conference call with reporters Wednesday.
 "Our goal is to help students get the best deal available on these kinds of products."

 Cordray said they were building the scorecard off prior work done by the Federal Deposit Insurance Corp. so schools could compare the costs and features of financial products from various financial institutions before striking a deal.

 "I think it's great they are helping schools to really scrutinize potential contracts for student financial products," said Lauren Saunders, associate director of the National Consumer Law Center.
-"These may be the first accounts that students get and they may carry it with them for a while so it shouldn't be based on what's best for the schools and financial institutions."
+"These may be the first accounts that students get and they may carry it with them for a while, so it shouldn't be based on what's best for the schools and financial institutions."

-Many in this industry said they were still assessing the proposed scorecard but there are early indications that it could have a significant impact on the bidding process between schools and banks if the cost structures are made public.
+Many in this industry said they were still assessing the proposed scorecard, but there are early indications that it could have a significant impact on the bidding process between schools and banks if the cost structures are made public.